jeddrickpablico/ActiveDirectoryProjects/FileServicesAndPermissionsProject.md

 </p>
 <p><i>Figure 5.3: Toggling the ABE feature on the share.</i></p>

-**5.4** To validate the deployment, switch back to your Windows 11 client machine (which is still logged in as the HR user, Conan Doyle).
+**5.4** To validate the deployment, switch back to your Windows 11 client machine.
+Ensure you are logged in as Conan Doyle (who is part of the HR department and does not have access to the IT folder).

-**5.5** Refresh the File Explorer window pointing to your UNC path (`\\WIN-KGDVID5G4RQ\Department Shares`).
+**5.5** Refresh the File Explorer window pointing to your UNC path (e.g., `\\WIN-KGDVID5G4RQ\Department Shares`).

 **5.6** You will notice an immediate change: the `HR` folder remains fully visible, but the `IT` folder has completely vanished.
-ABE is successfully clearing up the interface by hiding elements the user does not have permission to access.
+ABE is successfully filtering the view based on user access.
 <p>
   <img src="./images/FileServicesAndPermissionsProject/20.PNG" alt="Verifying ABE on the client endpoint with the IT folder hidden" width="700">
 </p>
 <p><i>Figure 5.6: Validation that restricted folders are successfully hidden from the user interface.</i></p>

+> 💡 **Troubleshooting Note:** If the 'IT' folder remains visible, you may need to log out and log back in on the client machine, restart the File Server services on your host, or execute `gpupdate /force` in the command prompt to force a policy and connection refresh.

 ---